California Cosmetology Practice Exam 2026 - Free Cosmetology Practice Questions and Study Guide

 Question: 1 / 515

-To relax the hair
+To hydrate the skin

 Get further explanation with Examzify DeepDiveBeta